matyasselmeci/hpc-annex/phase-completion-notes.md

   purely postional arguments aren't the right thing either.
 Another argument in favor would be if we were being careful to be consistent/orthogonal across all our commands...
+- Add `hpc_annex_lifetime` to the startds for `annex status`'s convenience (so that we can always say how long the annex has left, even if the local universe job was removed or submitted on a different machine)?